mathias-tiger/Tigerton-IE-Compatibility-Checker/README.txt

 = How to use WordPress Tigerton IE Check? =

-Just activate the plugin then go to the "Settings -> Tigerton IE Check" menu and just check the options you want.
+Just activate the plugin then go to the "Settings -> Tigerton IE Check" menu and check the options you want.

 == Screenshots ==